10.or

 10.or, often pronounced Tenor, is a mobile brand launched by Chinese company Huaqin Technology, which was founded in 2005.
-The brand was launched in India exclusively available on Amazon India.
+The brand was launched in India with an exclusive partnership with Amazon India.

-In 2017, the company made a debut in India with 10.or E smartphone, which is sold exclusively on Amazon India.
+In 2017, the company made a debut in India with the 10.or E smartphone, which was sold exclusively on Amazon India.
 The brand made numerous subsequent product launches.
+The brand was officially shut down on 23 October 2021.

 Products

 Prior to 2018, three models were launched.
-The debuted in India in 2017 with the model 10.or E in two variants.
+They debuted in India in 2017 with the model 10.or E in two variants.
 It became a hit among younger generations and was viewed as a low budget phone with some good features.
 In August 2018, the 10.or D2 phone was launched.
 After almost a year, the company launched its latest phone, the 10.or G2, in July 2019.
 Two variants with 4GB and 6GB RAM were also released.